DragonBlame/tpf-dragons-edition/BUGS.md

 ## Example of the Bug Report

-A person has sent me a screenshot of a guard with black face and I see all the data about the guard from a console, her perfect, untouched modlist.txt and loadorder.txt.
+A person has sent me a screenshot of a guard with black face and I see all the data about the guard from a console.

-_Was going to Whiterun for the first time, right near the gate of the city one of the guards has black face.
-Have tried to get to Whiterun and then return, but the issue is still there._
+_Was going to Whiterun for the first time, right near the gate of the city one of the guards has a black face.
+Have tried to get to Whiterun and then return 2 more times, but the issue is still there._